VERTIGO - VERTIGO - VERTIGO - VERTIGO - VERTIGO - VERTIGO -

 The cherry-picking of racism commentary in Doctor Who still exists.

-By Mia Rankin (they/she)
+By Mia Rankin (they/them)

 Content Warning: racism